 Everyone is at different places in their lives.
-Sometimes you will understand the new idea right away and perhaps even take action on it in the moment.
+Sometimes you will understand the new idea right away and perhaps even take action on it at the moment.
 At other times it will take a while.
 Don’t beat yourself up when you don’t get something right away.
 It just means the idea is in germination.
-When you are ready the idea will sprout and grow and be right there to support you.
-Until then don’t worry about it and go on with the ideas you are ready for.
+When you are ready, the idea will sprout and grow and be right there to support you.
+Until then, don’t worry about it and go on with the ideas you are ready for.
 There will be plenty of idea seeds sprouting at any given time to keep you busy.

 New ideas can take time to get used to for several reasons: